 Whether we like it or not, we’re all bound by the confines of time.
+Thus, teaching time management by modeling effective time management is key!
 We have 24 hours in a day, and as classroom teachers, we have kids, theoretically, for 7 hours per day, five days per week, 180 days per year.

 In reality, when you take out 30 min. for lunch, 30 min. for recess, 30+ min. for “special class,” 30 min. for transitions, and another 30 min. for bathroom breaks, you have 4 ½ hours of instructional time with your students daily